-If your child is born with skeletal dysplasia will have abnormal differences in the size and shape of their legs, arms, trunk, or skull.
-He or she may be very short in stature.
-Additionally, he or she may also have arms and legs that are not in proportion with the rest of the body.
+If your child is born with skeletal dysplasia, they will have abnormal differences in the size and shape of their legs, arms, trunk, or skull.
+They may be very short in stature.
+They may also have arms and legs that aren’t in normal proportion with the rest of their body.

 Other common types of skeletal dysplasia include:

 - thanatophoric dysplasia, a condition that causes your child to develop extremely short limbs, extra folds of skin on their arms and legs, and underdeveloped lungs